Parliamentary immunity: Turkey

 In connection with the Ergenekon trials (from 2008), some accused have been selected as parliamentary candidates specifically to give them legal protection via parliamentary immunity.

-On 20 May 2016, an amendment to the Constitution has been passed by the Parliament, removing parliamentary immunity.
-Due to surpassing the two-thirds majority threshold, the amendment was able to pass without a constitutional referendum.
+On 20 May 2016, an amendment to the Constitution has been passed by the Parliament, removing parliamentary immunity for the existing requests for removal of immunity.
+Due to surpassing the two-thirds majority threshold, a provisional amendment was able to pass without a constitutional referendum.
 In November of the same year, nine members of parliament of the Peoples Democratic Party (HDP) were arrested.
 On the 4 June 2020 another three Turkish MPs were dismissed from parliament and arrested, two from the HDP and one from the Republican People's Party (CHP).